BBlackwo/btcguide.github.io/_pages/setup-wallets/coordinate-multisig.md

 Specter-Desktop will display a popup like this:
 ![](/assets/img/coordinate-multisig-specter-desktop-export-cobo-qr.png){:width="35%" class="border_image"}

-1. Scan the QR code on your Cobo Vault:
+1. Scan the QR code on your Cobo Vault `Import...`:
 ![](/assets/img/coordinate-multisig-specter-desktop-import-cobo-qr.png){:width="70%" class="border_image"}

 1. View wallet information and confirm: